Horton Plaza Park: 2010 - present

 In 2011, the San Diego City Council unanimously voted to approve a unique public-private partnership between Westfield and the City of San Diego.
 This plan involved Westfield demolishing the former Robinsons-May and Planet Hollywood building at Westfield Horton Plaza Shopping Center and transferring the land to the city.
 The operators of the adjacent Westfield Horton Plaza shopping center partnered with the city in the renovation.

 The overall project aims to restore the historic Horton Plaza Park and fountain, re-establishing it as the regional treasure that it was in the early-to-mid 1900s.
 The aim was for the plaza to host scheduled events such as concerts, movie screenings, and celebrations.
 The park opened in May 2016.

+On August 16, 2017, following the Charlottesville terror attack in Virginia, the San Diego City Council removed the Jefferson Davis plaque.
+On June 12, 2020, following the Black Lives Matter outcry after the murder of George Floyd, the Robert E. Lee monument was quietly removed.

-Broadway Fountain
+Fountain

 The fountain in the middle of the plaza was designed by Irving Gill, which he modeled after the Choragic Monument of Lysicrates.
 Louis J. Wilde, banker and part-owner of the U. S. Grant Hotel, donated $10,000 to help build the fountain, which was completed in 1910.
-The engraving on the frieze reads "Broadway Fountain for the People."
+Initially titled the L. J. Wilde Electric Fountain, it quickly came to be known as simply the Electric Fountain before falling into obscurity.
+After restoration, the fountain is most often referred to as the Broadway Fountain after the engraving on its frieze, which reads "Broadway Fountain for the People."

 Cold weather in January 1913 caused the water in the fountain to freeze, an event rare in the region.
 San Diegans visited the fountain and stood on the thick ice.

 The restored Gill fountain is the centerpiece of the plaza, which also has an amphitheater, an interactive pop-jet fountain, and light sculptures.

 Amenities

 Spanning over 53,000 sqft, Horton Plaza Park is composed of three sections: South Plaza, Amphitheater, and Historic Park.
 Included in the plaza are granite finishes, an interactive pop-jet fountain and 8 Luminaries (23 ft color-changing light sculptures).

 There are three food and beverage Pavilions located at Horton Plaza Park including Starbucks and Sloan's Ice Cream.
 Each Pavilion has adjacent patio seating covered by a trellised overhang.

-The onsite ArtsTix Ticket Booth offers tickets to local theaters and other attractions and is operated by the San Diego Performing Arts League.
-The Park offers recreational, cultural, educational and promotional events for the community, including Park Unplugged, a free ongoing entertainment series, and Plaza Play, an ongoing game series.
-Horton Plaza Park is available to rent for public or private functions.
+A booth selling tickets to local attractions is operated by the San Diego Performing Arts League.
+Park events include ongoing entertainment and game series.